caojohnny/data-benchmark/README.md

 The benchmark executable is bundled as a standard JAR file, which can be found in the `build/libs` folder after following the build instructions above.
-The benchmark utilizes 2 JVM variables for connecting to a localhost MySQL server, which can be specified in the following manner:
+The benchmark utilizes 2 JVM variables for the credentials to a localhost MySQL server, which can be specified in the following manner:

 ```
 java -Ddata-benchmark.mysql.user=root -Ddata-benchmark.mysql.pass=password -jar DataBenchmark.jar